michaelkimball/gamemaster-tools-backend/README.md

 ## Building and running using docker-compose

-You can run this application also using `docker-compose up`
+You can run this application with docker-compose for Mac and Linux `docker-compose up`

+For Windows
+`docker-compose -f .windows/docker-compose.yml up`

 The build process uses a multi-stage build.
 The first stage uses a Linux instance with GraalVM to build a native Linux executable.
 The second stage is a much lighter Linux image which the application is copied and run on.